I have acquired the province populations from the 2000 census of Costa Rica.

 The provinces are subdivided into cantons, which in turn are subdivided into districts.

 Costa Rica is also divided into six regions.
 I haven't been able to find a direct explanation for the coexistence of regions and provinces.
 It appears that the provinces are the primary units of local government.
 The regions seem to be used for certain statistical reports, such as public health.
 Some region names derive from precolumbian ethnic groups.
-The regional division listed below comes from the Ministry of Economy, Industry and Commerce.
-According to the MEIC page, this regionalization of Costa Rica was created by Decree No. 16068, Plan of February 15, 1985.
+The regional division listed below comes from source [7], which says that this regionalization of Costa Rica was created by Decree No. 16068, Plan of 1985-02-15.
 Other sources have slightly different lists of regions.
 Central is sometimes subdivided into Central Norte, Central Occidental, Central Oriental, and Central Sur.

 | Region | Population | Area(km.²) | Area(mi.²) | Provinces |